urbancamo/urbancamo.github.io/ea8_hla-004.md

 I moved to 15m to catch [Simon G4JPX](https://www.qrz.com/db/G4JXP) who was activating Lanzarote SOTA summit [EA8/LA-002](https://summits.sota.org.uk/summit/EA8/LA-002) Atalaya de Femes.
-He must have been using the same frequency as a couple of days ago as he was booming in 59+ as soon as I shifted frequency on the FT-817ND.
+He must have been using the same frequency as a couple of days ago as he was booming in 59+ as soon as I changed band on the FT-817ND.
 I only had one contact after a spot on WWFF on 15m.

 ## Photos